Leo-Rodrigs-A/Calculadora-Bordado-Local/README.md

-This project is a web-based calculator designed to manage embroidery quotes in a practical, fast, and organized way.
-It was built to solve real-world needs within a clothing production environment and also served as a hands-on learning exercise in programming and web development.
+This project is a web-based embroidery quotes calculator designed to manage embroidery quotes in a practical, fast, and organized way.
+It was built to solve a personal need within a clothing production environment and also served as a hands-on learning exercise in programming and web development.

+## How to use it

+- just type (bit.ly/bordcalc) for quickly access the website
+- it saves data into the localStorage, no database use here.
+- the firt time it runs into your browser, loads a base list of quotes where you can start from
+- hit the novo button to calculate a new quote based on how many shirts you will do embroidery work, plus how many embroidery stiches that specific embroidery has.
+- you can now save this quote or discard it
+- if you save it, it will appear at the top of the quotes list.
+- you can search for quote into your list by just typing the quotes tittle at the search bar
+- you can click a quote to see more details
+- you can recalculate an already saved quotes price
+- you can delete a quote from the list

 ---

 ## 🚀 Features